Breakthrough Institute

-The Breakthrough Institute is an environmental research center located in Oakland, California.
+The Breakthrough Institute is an environmental research center located in Berkeley, California.
 Founded in 2007 by Michael Shellenberger and Ted Nordhaus, The institute is aligned with ecomodernist philosophy.
-The institute advocates for an embrace of modernization, technological development, and increasing U.S. economic growth, usually through a combination of nuclear power and urbanization.
+The Institute advocates for an embrace of modernization and technological development (including nuclear power and carbon capture) in order to address environmental challenges.
+Proposing urbanization, agricultural intensification, nuclear power, aquaculture, and desalination as processes with a potential to reduce human demands on the environment, allowing more room for non-human species.